 4. Home Inspection Fee

-Delaware seller disclosure requires sellers to declare any known issues and defects with the property that may affect the health and safety of the buyer.
+Delaware real estate seller’s disclosures requires sellers to declare any known issues and defects with the property that may affect the health and safety of the buyer.
 Some of these are:

 - Structural defects: The buyer must be informed about leaking roofs, loose masonry, foundational cracks, etc.